LuisSalvadorHeysen/RunSamples/README.md

 ## Integration with Vim

 The program can be integrated to work very nicely with the Vim text editor.
-I have included a bash file with the compilation flags I use so that I can compile the program easily and run it imediatly after.
+I have included a bash file with the compilation flags I use so that I can compile the program easily and run it immediately after.
 You can download the bash file `build.sh` to use it (you can also add it to $PATH so that you don't have to type its absolute path).
 The way I have set it up is with the following line of code in my .vimrc.
-You can map it to any keybind of your preference.
+You can map it to any key bind of your preference.

 ```bash
 !build.sh %:p:h/%:r && python3 "{PATH_TO_PYTHON_SCRIPT}" %:p:h/%:r %:r
 ```

 This will compile the current file in vim and then run it against the sample test cases in the current directory using the Python script.